-Ka Iwi (Makapu'u Point) Professional Review and Guide
+Ka Iwi (Makapu'u Point) Professional Guide

 "This popular hike offers some of the best sea views on O’ahu, a photogenic lighthouse, and a special bonus from December through April: migrating humpback whales, lots of them, just offshore.
 It’s the easternmost point of O’ahu, affording views southwest back to Koko Crater and Koko Head, and northwest along Waimanalo Bay and out over several islands protected as sanctuaries for seabirds.